 Each state has its own laws governing wrongful death lawsuits filed in the state's civil court system.
-In this article, we'll examine a few key points of New Jersey wrongful death law.
-We'll start by looking at how the state defines a "wrongful death," the time limits for filing a wrongful death claim, and who may file such a claim in a New Jersey court.
-Then, we'll look at the damages available if a wrongful death case succeeds.
+In this article, we'll examine some key points of New Jersey wrongful death law, including:

 Among family members, generally speaking, the surviving spouse or children come first.
 Only if there is no surviving spouse or child will surviving parents inherit, and only if there are no surviving parents can the siblings, nieces, or nephews of a deceased person receive damages in the wrongful death case.

 In addition, survivors must demonstrate that they were dependent on the deceased person in order to be eligible to receive damages.
 (N.J.
 Stat. § 2A:31-4 (2021).)

 Get more details on damages that might be available in a wrongful death case.

 If you're considering a wrongful death lawsuit in New Jersey, it's a good idea to consult a personal injury attorney.
 Wrongful death cases can be complicated, and an experienced lawyer can explain how the law might apply to your specific situation.